 - Dried oregano, to taste

-- Small handful of kalamata olives, sliced in half
+- A small handful of kalamata olives, sliced in half

 - 1/2-1 lemon juiced